 Recently, City West Water and Programmed launched a joint 12- week program where cadets were able to gain practical experience in the water industry.
-The program presented a great opportunity for cadets to learn water industry operations and work alongside water industry professionals to learn how a network like City West Water’s is maintained.
+The program presented a great opportunity for cadets to learn water industry operations and work alongside water industry professionals to learn how a network like Greater Western Water is maintained.

 Prior to beginning the cadetship, Chris was interested in becoming an electrician.
 Melbourne Legacy – a Melbourne based organisation that looks after veterans’ families alerted Chris to the cadetship.
 “Legacy was keeping track of what I wanted to do, and I had told them I was going to start studying something in trade, as I was interested in becoming an electrician.
 Legacy called and told me about the cadetship in the water industry and it sounded really interesting.”

 What has been the biggest reward so far?

 The cadetship has been a great opportunity to learn about the water industry and I have learnt about the various roles and divisions in the industry, and it has given me the ability to think about areas in which I’d like to work.

 “It’s important to listen and take the advice from supervisors and operators and to keep an open mind,” says Chris.

 Did any part of the training surprise you?

 Even though I have my Confined Space/White Card, I was surprised by how comprehensive the safety procedures are.
 I have had good training and instructors explain the important parts of safety, but seeing it implemented helped me appreciate that those procedures are there to prevent accidents.

 Is there a particular area you are interested in after the cadetship?